Skip to content

 boat over lake ohrid

-Here you can read my post about another beautiful destination in Europe: Slovenia and here you can find more pictures of North Macedonia.
+Here, you can read my post about another beautiful European destination: Slovenia, and here you can find more pictures of North Macedonia.

 22 thoughts on “Top things to do in Ohrid: the heart of North Macedonia”